Why the battle for Mosul matters in the fight against ISIS

 (CNN)Of all the battles in the fight against ISIS, the operation to retake Mosul could prove the most significant.

-Iraqi-led forces have begun what is expected to be a messy and prolonged offensive to seize Iraq's second-largest city.
+Iraqi-led forces have started what will likely be a messy and prolonged offensive to seize Iraq's second-largest city.

 Having already lost key cities -- such as Tikrit and Ramadi -- Mosul is the militant group's last bastion of power in the country.
 Simply put: Freeing Mosul would be the beginning of the end of ISIS in Iraq.